The following are the tests done for diagnosing the enlarged prostate:

 - A urine test or urinalysis is another test that can help rule out an infection or other conditions that may result in similar symptoms.

-- Transrectal ultrasound – Another ultrasound test that will provide measurements of one’s prostate and reveals the particulars about the anatomy of the prostate.
+- Transrectal ultrasound – Another ultrasound test will provide measurements of the prostate and reveal the particulars about its anatomy.
+This also helps doctors plan prostate artery embolization if needed.

 - Urinary flow test – As the name suggests, the test measures the strength and overall amount of your urine flow.

-- Post-void residual volume test – This test checks whether a man can completely empty his bladder.
+- Post-void residual volume test – This prostate enlargement test checks whether a man can empty his bladder.
 The test involves using an ultrasound to measure the urine left in your bladder.

 - Prostate biopsy – The prostate biopsy involves using transrectal ultrasound to guide the movement of a needle that takes tissue samples of your prostate.
 Examining the tissues from a biopsy using a microscope can help diagnose or rule out prostate cancer.